The Importance of Thorough Physical Asessment Documentation

 Benefits of Thorough Documentation

-Clinical documentation is such an important part of our work as physicians.
+Clinical documentation is essential to our work as healthcare providers and administrators.
 Good documentation serves several purposes that merit mentioning here:

 1. It serves as a method of communication among healthcare providers.
 It gives the next care provider an understanding of what your assessment findings were when you saw the patient, treatment plans, and the patient’s response to treatment.
 Documentation aids in the continuity of care across the healthcare continuum for the patient.
 In the case described above, it is not clear if the same physician saw the patient at each separate visit.
 However, the documentation for each time was not descriptive enough for the next provider to build upon.